 CN X Vagus Nerve

-The vagus nerve mainly carries the parasympathetic fibers to the organs of chest and abdomen, but there is also a motor component which supplies the muscles of the soft palate and pharynx and the intrinsic muscles of the larynx.
+The vagus nerve mainly carries the parasympathetic fibers to the organs of the chest and abdomen, but there is also a motor component that supplies the muscles of the soft palate and pharynx and the intrinsic muscles of the larynx.
 In the examination, only the motor function of the nerve is tested.

 - If the larynx is paralyzed, there is hoarseness but if the soft palate is paralyzed the voice becomes nasal.

 - Ask the patient to cough.
 If there is paralysis of the vagus nerve, the cough will become nasal or bovine.